ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/avh-setup.md

 ## Setup i.MX 8M Plus model

 AVH offers a 30-day free trial to use.
--	Create an account in AVH. https://app.avh.arm.com/login
+-	Create an account in [Arm Virtual Hardware](https://app.avh.arm.com/login)
 -	Once logged in, you should see a similar screen as shown below.
 -	Click on create device.
 ![create device alt-text#center](avh_images/avh1.png "Figure 1.
 Create device")
 - Click on Default Project.